 The video will appear in your Sources panel.

 Depending on the framing and Layering options selected, some or all of the following settings can also be adjusted.

 Background Color: Allows you to set the background color (if your video doesn't take up the entire screen).

 Thumbnail Selection: Changes the thumbnail that you'll see in the Sources panel to make it easier to identify the video.

-End On Black: Changes whether the video ends on a black frame or on a still of the last image in the video .
-If you enable the option, the button will be blue, and it means your video will end with a black screen.
+End On Last Frame: Changes whether the video ends on a still of the last image or on a black solid black frame.
+If you enable the option, the button will be blue, and it means your video will end on the last frame.

 Enable Audio: Turns audio from the video off or on when it is played.
 When audio is on, the toggle bar is blue and the button is to the right.
 When audio is off (muted) the toggle bar is grey and the button is to the left.

 Trimmer: Allows you to adjust the start/end of a video asset to make it shorter.
 This article provides step-by-step instructions: Trimming a Video Asset